fastrodev/fastro/readme.md

 ## How to add a handler
-- Create a new folder with command: `mkdir webapp`

-    The structure will be like this:
+- The structure will be like this:
     ```
     webapp
     ├── main.ts